pbroschwitz/teal/README.md

 }
 ```

-You can not only pass primitive values as attributes but also other elements or
+__Note:__ You can not only pass primitive values as attributes but also other
-document fragments:
+elements or document fragments:

 ```
 ./two-cols {